OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/08-using-a-servo.md

 // class to control servo motors class ServoMotor
 {
 	private:               // variables or functions that can only be used within the ServoMotor class Servo servo;           // Servo object from the Arduino Servo library float rate;            // rate of pulse width change per degree float minPW, maxPW;    // min and max pulse width in microseconds (uS) int minAngle = 0;
 	int maxAngle = 180;
 	int pin;

-	public:     //  variables or functions which can be called outside in the main program
+	public:     //  variables or functions which can be called outside in the main program TODO: clarify this section

 	// constructor with same name as class, will be automatically called when a class object is declared
 	// pass in the pin number, max and min pulse width and calculate the pulse width change for each degree ServoMotor(int pinNumber, float minPWus, float maxPWus){